-• Internal pelvic exam
+Internal pelvic exam

-- o This is done to check your pelvic organs. - You may feel pressure during the exam, but it shouldn't hurt. - o You will get undressed from the waist down (underwear off). - You will get a sheet to cover yourself. - An instrument called a speculum is gently put in the vagina.
-The speculum makes it easier to see the vagina and cervix. - Your healthcare provider will feel with their hands for the shape and position of the reproductive organs. - Your healthcare provider will look for any obvious lesions (cuts, sores, polyps, or growths) and will examine the size and shape of the uterus. - o Here is a helpful resource to support you in preparing for a pelvic exam: Having Your First Pelvic Exam.
+- This is done to check your pelvic organs. - You may feel pressure during the exam, but it shouldn't hurt. - You will get undressed from the waist down (underwear off). - You will get a sheet to cover yourself. - An instrument called a speculum is gently put in the vagina.
+The speculum makes it easier to see the vagina and cervix. - Your healthcare provider will feel with their hands the shape and position of the reproductive organs. - Your healthcare provider will look for any obvious lesions (cuts, sores, polyps, or tumors) and will examine the size and shape of the uterus.